AndreiS-gh/aws-accelerate/aws-iac-terraform/README.md

 # Terraform AWS Deployment Guide

 Welcome to the Terraform AWS Deployment Guide.
 This guide walks you through the process of setting up and deploying infrastructure on AWS using Terraform.
-We cover everything from pre-requisites, configuring Terraform with AWS, to deploying a VPC and an EC2 instance.
+We cover everything from pre-requisites, to configuring Terraform with AWS, deploying a VPC, subnets and an EC2 instance.
+We'll also cover setting up load balancers and configuring DNS with Route 53 and expose a simple running application from the EC2.
 Let's get started.
+Feel free to visualize in AWS Console resources being created after each step or terraform state file being populated.

 ## A. Pre-Requisites